fennel-ai/client/docs/pages/api-reference/client/query-offline.md

 #### Parameters

 <Expandable title="inputs" type="List[Union[Feature, str]]">
-List of features to be used as inputs to extract.
+List of features to be used as inputs to query.
 Features should be provided either as Feature objects or strings representing fully qualified feature names.
 </Expandable>

 <Expandable title="outputs" type="List[Union[Featureset, Feature, str]]">
-List of features that need to be extracted.
-Features should be provided either as Feature objects, or Featureset objects (in which case all features under that featureset are extracted) or strings representing fully qualified feature names.
+List of features that need to be queried.
+Features should be provided either as Feature objects, or Featureset objects (in which case all features under that featureset are queried) or strings representing fully qualified feature names.
 </Expandable>

 <Expandable title="format" type='"pandas" | "csv" | "json" | "parquet"' defaultVal="pandas">